Ohkthx/COSC4353/Assignment 4/Q&A.md

 Suryansh Sharma- I populated the database and created a function to auto populate the database each time the app is run.

+Abhinav Krothapalli - I rewrote the code coverage reports for the updated backend modules.